oh2th/com.sensibo/README.md

 #### 0.3.2

-- Possible to change fan mode and fan level from the app
+- Possible to turn on / off, change fan mode and fan level from the app (the device must be reinstalled for this)

-#### 0.3.1

-- Possible to turn on / off directly from the app (quick-toggle)

 #### 0.3.0